Hill & Knowlton: Controversies

-Hill & Knowlton did public relations work for tobacco industry in the 1950s and 1960s, the Bank of Credit and Commerce International from 1988–1990, at which point the firm stopped working for the bank after bank officials were convicted of money-laundering.
+Hill & Knowlton did public relations work for the tobacco industry in the 1950s and 1960s, the Bank of Credit and Commerce International from 1988–1990, at which point the firm stopped working for the bank after bank officials were convicted of money-laundering.

 In the 1970's, Hill & Knowlton representatives were present in a meeting with the Public Relations Subcommittee of Johns-Manville's Environmental Health Task Force.
-After that meeting, the Asbestos Information Association, was formed (not by Hill & Knowlton), which by denied the health risks of asbestos.
+After that meeting, the Asbestos Information Association, was formed (not by Hill & Knowlton), which denied the health risks of asbestos.
 Hill & Knowlton was also hired to address concerns with vinyl chloride and CFC.

 Also during the late 1980s, Hill & Knowlton represented the Bank of Credit and Commerce International (BCCI) during its money laundering scandal.
 Hill & Knowlton's work was investigated by a U.S. Senate subcommittee, and allegations were made that the firm had pressured regulators to not investigate the bank, though no evidence was found to support the claims.
 After BCCI was convicted of money laundering, the firm severed their relationship with BCCI.

 The company was hired in 1990 by Citizens for a Free Kuwait, a group predominantly funded by the Government of Kuwait, to assist its campaign for U.S. intervention in response to the invasion and annexation of Kuwait by Iraq.
 Hill & Knowlton were later accused of spreading false information to increase support for the Gulf War, which the company denied.
 Kuwait canceled its account with the firm before the start of the Gulf War.

 Hill & Knowlton represented The Church of Scientology from 1987 until May 1991.
 The Church of Scientology sued the firm, claiming that their contract was terminated because Hill & Knowlton was pressured to do so by Eli Lilly and Company, a client of JWT.
 Eli Lilly and Company produce the drug Prozac, which the Church staunchly and publicly opposed.
 The matter was settled out of court.

 In November 2022, the company, as official PR firm for the COP27 climate summit in Egypt, was criticized by scientists and environmentalists for also working for fossil fuel corporations.

 The firm has worked for long-time Ugandan dictator Yoweri Museveni to improve the reputation of his regime after human rights organizations, such as Amnesty and Human Rights Watch, documented systematic repression in Uganda.